kykyev/kykyev.github.io/dev/_posts/2014-02-05-angularjs-simplest-app-example.markdown

 }
 ```

-Notice that controller function is handled as a counscructor.
+Notice that controller function is handled as a constructor.
 So we can write like this:

 ```javascript
 function($scope) {